ultrabug/py3status/py3status/modules/README.md

 Display the battery level.

 Configuration parameters:
-- `battery_id` : id of the battery to be displayed set to 'all' for combined display of all batteries default is 0
+- `battery_id` id of the battery to be displayed set to 'all' for combined display of all batteries default is 0
-- `blocks` : a string, where each character represents battery level especially useful when using icon fonts (e.g. FontAwesome) default is "_▁▂▃▄▅▆▇█"
+- `blocks` a string, where each character represents battery level especially useful when using icon fonts (e.g. FontAwesome) default is "_▁▂▃▄▅▆▇█"
-- `cache_timeout` : a timeout to refresh the battery state default is 30
+- `cache_timeout` a timeout to refresh the battery state default is 30
-- `charging_character` : a character to represent charging battery
-especially useful when using icon fonts (e.g. FontAwesome) default is "⚡"
+- `charging_character` a character to represent charging battery especially useful when using icon fonts (e.g. FontAwesome) default is "⚡"
-- `color_bad` : a color to use when the battery level is bad None means get it from i3status config default is None
+- `color_bad` a color to use when the battery level is bad None means get it from i3status config default is None
-- `color_charging` : a color to use when the battery is charging None means get it from i3status config default is "#FCE94F"
+- `color_charging` a color to use when the battery is charging None means get it from i3status config default is "#FCE94F"
-- `color_degraded` : a color to use when the battery level is degraded None means get it from i3status config default is None
+- `color_degraded` a color to use when the battery level is degraded None means get it from i3status config default is None
-- `color_good` : a color to use when the battery level is good None means get it from i3status config default is None
+- `color_good` a color to use when the battery level is good None means get it from i3status config default is None
-- `format` : string that formats the output.
+- `format` string that formats the output.
 See placeholders below. default is "{icon}"
-- `format_notify_charging` : format of the notification received when you click on the module while your computer is plugged default is "Charging ({percent}%)"
+- `format_notify_charging` format of the notification received when you click on the module while your computer is plugged default is "Charging ({percent}%)"
-- `format_notify_discharging` : format of the notification received when you click on the module while your comupter is not plugged default is "{time_remaining}"
+- `format_notify_discharging` format of the notification received when you click on the module while your comupter is not plugged default is "{time_remaining}"
-- `hide_when_full` : hide any information when battery is fully charged default is False
+- `hide_when_full` hide any information when battery is fully charged default is False
-- `hide_seconds` : hide seconds in remaining time
-default is False
+- `hide_seconds` hide seconds in remaining time default is False
-- `notification` : show current battery state as notification on click default is False
+- `notification` show current battery state as notification on click default is False
-- `notify_low_level` : display notification when battery is running low. default is False
+- `notify_low_level` display notification when battery is running low. default is False

 Format of status string placeholders:
-{ascii_bar} - a string of ascii characters representing the battery level, an alternative visualization to '{icon}' option
+- `{ascii_bar}` - a string of ascii characters representing the battery level, an alternative visualization to '{icon}' option
-{icon} - a character representing the battery level, as defined by the 'blocks' and 'charging_character' parameters {percent} - the remaining battery percentage (previously '{}') {time_remaining} - the remaining time until the battery is empty
+- `{icon}` - a character representing the battery level, as defined by the 'blocks' and 'charging_character' parameters
+- `{percent}` - the remaining battery percentage (previously '{}')
+- `{time_remaining}` - the remaining time until the battery is empty

 Obsolete configuration parameters:
-- `mode` : an old way to define 'format' parameter.
-The current behavior is:
-- if 'format' is specified, this parameter is completely ignored
-- if the value is 'ascii_bar', the 'format' is set to "{ascii_bar}"
-- if the value is 'text', the 'format' is set to "Battery: {percent}"
-- all other values are ignored
-- there is no default value for this parameter
+- `mode` an old way to define `format` parameter.
+The current behavior is: if 'format' is specified, this parameter is completely ignored if the value is `ascii_bar`, the `format` is set to `"{ascii_bar}"` if the value is `text`, the `format` is set to `"Battery: {percent}"` all other values are ignored there is no default value for this parameter
-- `show_percent_with_blocks` : an old way to define 'format' parameter:
-- if 'format' is specified, this parameter is completely ignored
-- if the value is True, the 'format' is set to "{icon} {percent}%"
-- there is no default value for this parameter
+- `show_percent_with_blocks` an old way to define `format` parameter: if `format` is specified, this parameter is completely ignored if the value is True, the `format` is set to `"{icon} {percent}%"` there is no default value for this parameter

 Requires:
-- the 'acpi' command line
+- the `acpi` command line

 **author** shadowprince, AdamBSteele, maximbaz, 4iar **license** Eclipse Public License